BerkeleyLab/inference-engine/README.md

      }
  }
 ```
-Inference-Engine's JSON file format is fragile: splitting or combining lines breaks the file reader.
+The Fiats JSON file format is fragile: splitting or combining lines breaks the file reader.
 Files with added or removed white space or reordered whole objects ("hyperparameters" or "network configuration") should work.
 A future release will leverage the [rojff] JSON interface to allow for more flexible file formatting.